SmartlyDressedGames/Unturned-Docs/ItemData.md

 __Energy__: The amount of energy to add.

 __Vision__: The length of hallucinations.
-This is stacked with each time eaten.
+The length does not stack with each time eaten, but the timer is reset for equal or longer Vision values relative to the remaining hallucination time.